DallasUrbanists/dallasurbanists.com/blog/_posts/2023-08-29-parking-madness-in-old-east-dallas.md

 Three businesses - Feng Cha (boba tea), Balanced Being Yoga & Wellness, and Sugaring NYC (hair removal studio) - had their requests to stay open until 10:00 pm denied by the City Plan Commission.
 Currently, the businesses must close by 7:00 pm.

-To stay open late night, the city requires more parking.
+For them to stay open late night, the city requires more parking.
 There are two ways to satisfy city code without building new spaces: leasing and delta points.

 As described earlier for Val's Cheesecake, neighboring businesses are disincentivized from sharing parking.
 Leasable parking can only be found on shared lots, but supply is limited and gobbled up by big players on the block like Trader Joe's.